Himangshu205/HackInverse-0.5-project/README.md

 # HackInverse-0.5-project
 This is a modern habit tracker built with HTML, CSS &amp; JavaScript to help users form daily routines and track progress.
 ---
-# 🧠Habit-pro :made for daily usage
+# Habit-pro :made for daily usage

 HabitPro is a simple, clean looking , and user-friendly habit tracking web application built using HTML, CSS, and JavaScript.
 It helps users create, track, and maintain daily habits while providing visual feedback and progress statistics to encourage consistency.

-# 🚀 Features
+#  Features

-✅ Add unlimited daily habits
+ Add unlimited daily habits

- 1)✏️ Mark the habits as completed with a single click
+ 1) Mark the habits as completed with a single click

- 2)🗑️ Delete the habits easily using a clear delete button
+ 2) Delete the habits easily using a clear delete button

- 3)📊 Real-time habit and statistics (total, completed, active streak)
+ 3) Real-time habit and statistics (total, completed, active streak)

- 4)💾 Persistent data storage which is using localStorage
+ 4) Persistent data storage which is using localStorage

- 5)📱 Fully responsive design for desktop and mobile devices
+ 5) Fully responsive design for desktop and mobile devices

- 6)🎨 Clean and modern UI with smooth animations
+ 6) Clean and modern UI with smooth animations

-# 🛠️ Technologies Used
+#  Technologies Used

 - HTML5 – The Structure and layout